louisteenbrink/template-repo/basics/editor.md

 # Editor

 GitBook has a powerful block-based editor that allows you to seamlessly create, update, and enhance your content.
-Hello WORLD!

 <figure><img src="https://gitbookio.github.io/onboarding-template-images/editor-hero.png" alt=""><figcaption></figcaption></figure>